 How can group therapy help?

-They can also be an effective option for children and young people to develop social skills and confidence, and provide a safe space to learn coping mechanisms.
+Therapeutic group sessions can be an effective option for children and young people to develop social skills and confidence, and provide a safe space to learn coping mechanisms.

 Find out what group sessions we have to offer below or visit our referral page.